Hyradus/MARSIS-xDR-READER/README.md

 *Further image processing is in development*

-### SEG-Y outputs
-It export a seg-y file for each frequency of each image

 ### Ingestion into postgres+postgis database
 Connection to database and ingestion parameters must be set into utils/DB_utils.py **Provided configuration is just an example**